 When combining the results from the regression analysis with the variance decomposition analysis, the choice of variables and the conflation to the four sets of variables seems to be a proper choice for the following between-country analysis.
-The aim of the next section is to investigate whether differences in the variable sets are main causes for cross-country variation.
+The aim of the next section is to investigate whether differences in the variable sets may be responsible for cross-country variation.